 Pete Brewster retired following the 1958 season, after seven seasons (1952-58) with the Browns.
 But he soon left retirement and played for the Pittsburgh Steelers for two years (1959-60).
 He then became a coach, first for the Minnesota Vikings and then a receivers coach for the Kansas City Chiefs (1964-1974).

 During his time as a coach for the Chiefs Pete made two trips to the Super Bowl.
-The Chiefs beat the Green Bay Packers in Super Bowl I and then beat the Minnesota Vikings in Super Bowl IV.
+The Chiefs were defeated by the Green Bay Packers in Super Bowl I, but the Chiefs beat the Minnesota Vikings in Super Bowl IV.
 Pete earned a Super Bowl ring for Super Bowl IV.

 During his active football years Pete was 6’4” tall and weighed 210 pounds.
 He played for the NFL for 9 years.
 His career totals include playing in 104 games, with 210 receptions, 3758 yards, 17.9 average receiving yards/reception and 21 receiving touchdowns.
 His longest reception was 57 yards in 1954.
 He scored 19 touchdowns for Cleveland, 2 touchdowns for Pittsburgh and fumbled 7 times.